binipringle/intro-to-dh/_texts/5-python.md

 ---

-##### Written by Patrick Smyth based on previous work by Patrick Smyth for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
-Based on a work at https://github.com/DHRI-Curriculum.
-Edited by Sabina Pringle.
+#### Introduction to Python is an edited version of Introduction to Python by Patrick Smyth for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, at https://github.com/DHRI-Curriculum, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 When sharing this material or derivative works, preserve this paragraph, changing only the title of the derivative work, or provide comparable attribution.
 ---

 Python is a general-purpose programming language that is suitable for a wide variety of core tasks in the digital humanities.
 Learning Python fundamentals is a gateway to analyzing data, creating visualizations, composing interactive websites, scraping the internet, and engaging in distant reading of texts.